Before 2020, the term ‘Long-COVID’ did not exist. Now it is a term that is a lot more familiar.

 People who have been in acute hospital with COVID are coming out with a range of problems that require rehab, and there is now new evidence of need among people who were never admitted to hospital, recovering from what is being called Long COVID.

-- An estimated 1.3 million people living in private households in the UK (2.0% of the population) were experiencing self-reported long COVID.
+In January 2022 it was reported that an estimated 1.3 million people living in private households in the UK (2.0% of the population) were experiencing self-reported long COVID.

 - Breathing difficulties